 First established in the early 1970s, conservation at the Museums now comprises four specialized departments—objects, paintings, paper, and textiles—each devoted to the care of the permanent collection.
 The Paper Conservation Lab is located at the Legion of Honor, while the Objects and Textiles labs and Paintings Conservation Studio are at the de Young.

 Learn more about conservation through the American Institute for Conservation:

-Located at the de Young, the Penny and James Coulter Objects Conservation Center provides for the preservation, conservation and scientific study of all three-dimensional works of art in the FAMSF collections, which total more than three-quarters of the collections out on permanent display....
+Located at the de Young, the Penny and James Coulter Objects Conservation Center provides for the preservation, conservation and scientific study of all three-dimensional works of art in the collections of the Fine Arts Museums of San Francisco, which total more than three-quarters of the...
 View More

 Located at the de Young, the Sardegna Paintings Conservation Center is devoted to the preservation, study and treatment of the nearly two thousand paintings in the European and American Art Departments and their frames.
 From the reduction of a yellowed varnish from a 17th-century Italian painting...
 View More